Yulab2019/ron-yu-lab.github.io/_pages/opportunities.md

 In addition to excellent verbal and written communication skills, successful candidates must be highly motivated, work independently and creatively, committed to a scientific career, ability to work in a team-oriented environment, and proficient at problem solving.

 *Application Instructions:* To apply, please submit (1) a brief cover letter, (2) a current CV, and (3) 2 letters of professional reference to Dr. Ron Yu at yulab@stowers.org cc: careers@stowers.org.

 ---

+#### Laboratory Assistant

+The Stowers Institute for Medical Research has an opening for a Laboratory Assistant in the Yu Lab.
+The chosen candidate will assist the lab with organization, basic laboratory techniques, and performing other assigned tasks.
+Qualified candidates will participate in research projects assisting graduate students, postdoctoral research and senior scientists in performing experiments.
+The position offers the opportunity to participate in one or more of the following types of studies: molecular and cell biology, histology, data analyses, and/or developmental biology.

+The successful candidate will be self-motivated; have excellent written and verbal communication skills; and the ability to effectively work in a team-oriented and multicultural environment.

+Minimum requirements include a high school diploma and some college coursework.
+The candidate should have a general science background with emphasis on chemistry, life science and other related sciences, or have a computer programming background.
+Candidates currently pursuing or have graduated with their degree in a science-related discipline are encouraged to apply.

+*Application Instructions:* To apply, please submit a current resume and 2 letters of professional reference to careers@stowers.org or to Administration Department, Stowers Institute for Medical Research, 1000 E 50th Street, Kansas City, MO 64110.

+---